Domestic violence in the United States: History

 Prior to the mid-1800s, most legal systems implicitly accepted wife beating as a valid exercise of a husband's authority over his wife.
 One exception, however, was the 1641 Body of Liberties of the Massachusetts Bay colonists, which declared that a married woman should be "free from bodilie correction or stripes by her husband."

 Political agitation during the 19th century led to changes in both popular opinion and legislation regarding domestic violence within the United Kingdom and the United States.
 In 1850, Tennessee became the first state in the United States to explicitly outlaw wife beating.
 Other states soon followed suit.

 In 1878, the Matrimonial Causes Act made it possible for women in the UK to seek separations from abusive husbands.
 By the end of the 1870s, most courts in the United States were uniformly opposed to the right of husbands to physically discipline their wives.
 By the early 20th century, it was common for the police to intervene in cases of domestic violence in the United States, but arrests remained rare.
 Wife beating was made illegal in all states of the United States by 1920.

 Modern attention to domestic violence began in the women's movement of the 1970s, particularly within feminism and women's rights, as concern about wives being beaten by their husbands gained attention.
 The first known use of the expression "domestic violence" in a modern context, meaning "spouse abuse, violence in the home" was in 1973.
 With the rise of the men's movement of the 1990s, the problem of domestic violence against men has also gained significant attention.

 The Thurman lawsuit (Thurman v.
 City of Torrington, DC, 595 F.Supp.
 1521 (1985)) brought about sweeping national reform of domestic violence laws, including the "Thurman Law" (aka the Family Violence Prevention and Response Act) instituted in Connecticut in 1986, making domestic violence an automatically arrestable offense, even if the victim does not wish to press charges.

 Attention to violence against men began in the late 1980s.

+Congress designated October as Domestic Violence Awareness Month in 1989.
+Such legislation has passed every year since with the National Coalition Against Domestic Violence providing key leadership.

 Recent legal scholarship argues that the traditional narrative surrounding domestic violence, that judges ignored or shielded wife beaters behind the veil of marital privacy, is questionable.
 Rather, judges would routinely intervene on behalf of battered women in order to protect victims and reinforce gender norms by punishing men for "failing to conform to appropriate husbandly behavior."
 On the other hand, women accused of beating their husbands were not punished as severely and were even sometimes applauded by judges for "disciplining" their husbands.